mozilla/ascendproject/participants/portland/zeus/_posts/2014-09-19-WebStorm_Tutorial.markdown

 we have just downloaded.
 ~~~

 5. Drag Image Logo from left to right and drop it into the applications image.
-Here is a drag and drop video tutorial is this is too hard for you. [http://www.youtube.com/watch?v=D_t6e3ZAIWA](Drag and Drop Tutorial)/
+Here is a drag and drop video tutorial is this is too hard for you.
+[Drag and Drop Tutorial](http://www.youtube.com/watch?v=D_t6e3ZAIWA)/

 ~~~
  It will appear that nothing happened.
 But in reality the WS logo and name should be inside your Applications inside your Finder.